 Treatments Available for Addicts in Rural Communities

 Substance abuse care is critical to ensure addiction can be addressed and treated in rural communities.
 To begin your recovery journey, turn to the evidence-based treatment programs at Gateway.
-We have 14 locations throughout the state, offering a full continuum of substance abuse treatment for adults and adolescents.
+We have 14 locations throughout the state, offering a full continuum of substance abuse treatment for adults and fully-online treatment for adolescents.

 If you’re ready to turn your life around, contact Gateway today.
 Our life-saving treatment programs will help break this cycle of substance abuse in rural communities.